r-daytonoxland/oh-temperature-convertor/README.md

 # oh-temperature-convertor
 This repo contains code which translates temperatures originally calculated from OH*(6-2) transiton spectra using a certain set of Einstein coefficients to a new set of Einstein coefficients with no need of the original data.

+This repo contains the following files;

+ConversionFinal.ipynb : Jupyter notebook including plots and more explanation of the method oh_einstein_temp_convert : Downloadable Python package which does the conversion on any list of temperatures

+GSC,LG,MIES_QUANT.txt : Text files containing the necessary Einstein coefficient and quantum data, download them and put them in the same folder as the package or Jupyter notebook.

 """
 Created: 2023-04-28